What is esports? Everything you need to know, explained

 How do you spell esports?

 Is it esports, Esports, or eSports?
 The preference can vary in different parts of the world.
-Our Brazilian colleagues at Hitmarker BR, for example, will often say ‘eSports’.
+Those in Brazil, for example, will often say ‘eSports’.

 But in Europe and North America, it’ll nearly always be ‘Esports’ or ‘esports’.
 We treat it the same as any other word, so capitalize it at the start of a new sentence, and don’t capitalize it in the middle of a sentence.
 Simple!